 - cargo capacity: 600 cubic metres of general cargo plus 40 containers

 - 2 forklifts; 5- and 2-ton SWL

 - 3 helicopters housed in hangar; helideck at stern

 - 2 Gilson winches, 2 trawl winches, 2 Hiab cranes (SWL 5-ton) for marine science.
 Stern ramp and towed sonar winch.

 - 140 persons including: 24 crew, 116 passengers in 1, 2, 3 and 4 berth cabins.

-The Aurora Australis is well equipped for marine science research with a commercial-sized trawl deck and a hydroacoustic system to help researchers study Southern Ocean organisms such as krill.
-It also has a general purpose wet lab for processing samples, five multi-purpose laboratories, hydrographic laboratory, fish freezer, meteorological laboratory, and a scientific work room.
+The Aurora Australis was well equipped for marine science research with a commercial-sized trawl deck and a hydroacoustic system to help researchers study Southern Ocean organisms such as krill.
+It also had a general purpose wet lab for processing samples, five multi-purpose laboratories, hydrographic laboratory, fish freezer, meteorological laboratory, and a scientific work room.